sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 1. A target cache key per target used to determine if it is dirty.
 2. Target metadata used to recreate itself as a target dependency for parent targets.

-The cache will exist under the `Pods/.project_cache` dir and store files for the two cases listed above (`installation_cache` and `metadata_cache`) in addition to a `cache_version` file that is stored for backwards compatibility if changes are made in the future to the structure of the cache that would require flushing its contents.
+The cache will exist under the `Pods/.project_cache` directory and store files for the two cases listed above (`installation_cache` and `metadata_cache`) in addition to a `cache_version` file that is stored for backwards compatibility if changes are made in the future to the structure of the cache that would require flushing its contents.

 #### Key Cache: `Pods/.project_cache/installation_cache`